Connect with others who understand.

 • High blood pressure medications, including beta-blockers, such as metoprolol and bisoprolol, and ACE inhibitors, including lisinopril and benazepril

-This is not a complete list of medications that can cause hair loss.
+This isn’t a complete list of medications that can cause hair loss.
 It’s also important to note that not all of these medications cause hair loss in everyone who takes them.
-Check with your rheumatologist or health care provider about the potential risks and benefits of your medications.
+Check with your rheumatologist or healthcare provider about the potential risks and benefits of your medications.

 Can Lupus Cause Hair Loss?